mainej/f-form/README.md

 ## Background

-[Final Form](https://final-form.org/) is a JS library for managing form state.
-`f-form` aims to be a pared down functional Clojure version of Final Form.
+`f-form` aims to be a pared down functional Clojure version of [Final Form][final-form], a JS library for managing form state.

 The primary goal of a form, on the web or in a CLI, is to collect data from a user.
 But data entry is only part of the story.
 Many UIs need to remember and